ecsv/qcom-nandc-pagify/README.rst

 -----------

 The data which should be saved in a page is split into 516 byte portions.
-Only the last portion is smaller - 510 bytes of 2048 byte large pages and 484 bytes for 4096 byte pages.
+Only the last portion is smaller - 500 bytes for 2048 byte large pages and 484 bytes for 4096 byte pages.
 But even the last portion is saved like it would have been 516 bytes long.
 The remaining bytes are simply filled with 0xff.